genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/03_web-training-day3.md

 - **`criteria: string`**: a Groovy expression to perform filters on the query server; these remain active for the life of the subscription.
 For example: Expr.dateIsBefore(TRADE_DATE,'20150518') or QUANTITY > 10000.

-- **`orderBy: string`**: This option can be used to select a [Data Server index](../../../database/data-types/index-entities/) (defined in tables-dictionary.kts), which is especially useful if you want the data to be sorted in a specific way.
+- **`order-by: string`**: This option can be used to select a [Data Server index](../../../database/data-types/index-entities/) (defined in tables-dictionary.kts), which is especially useful if you want the data to be sorted in a specific way.
 By default, data server rows will be returned in order of creation (from oldest database record to newest).

 - **`resource-name: string`**: The target [Data Server](../../../server/data-server/introduction/) or [Request Server](../../../server/request-server/introduction/) name.
 Example: "ALL_TRADES" or "ALT_COUNTERPARTY_ID"